department-of-veterans-affairs/lighthouse-oas-tests/README.md

 # Local Development

+## Running Commands
+Before running any commands locally and after any code changes, the code will need to be built using `npm run build`.
 While developing locally, `$ ./bin/run` is the equivalent of running `$ loast` with the CLI installed.
 - e.g.: `$ ./bin/run positive -a YOUR_API_KEY -f test/fixtures/facilities_oas.json` will run positive tests against the facilities OAS present in our test fixtures.